 Hello friends!
 For the first time ever we’re organizing a virtual book club.

 What does this mean?
-It means that we’re inviting you to read along with us this spring as we read books from Danish, Spanish, Chinese, French, Hebrew, and Arabic.
+It means that we’re inviting you to read along with us this spring as we read books from Danish, Spanish, Japanese, French, Hebrew, and Arabic.

 For many of these books we’ll be hosting events here in the city with the translator or author, and we’ll upload the audio afterwards for those of you who are unable to attend.
 We also encourage you to reach out to your friends and start an in-person book club to discuss these books, or perhaps you’re already part of a book club and would like to add one or more of these titles to your reading list.
 It’s up to you!